jbojcic1/taxformgenerator/README.md

   6) StartDate
     - start date of the period for which dividend is being paid
     - default value: 1st January of the year specified with Date param
-    - format: MM/DD/YYYY
+    - format depends on your computer settings
   7) EndDate
     - end date of the period for which dividend is being paid
     - default value: 31st December of the year specified with Date param
-    - format: MM/DD/YYYY
+    - format depends on your computer settings

-Example of the run:
+EXAMPLE:
   1) salary JOPPD:
         dotnet ./TaxFormGenerator.dll --date 12/19/2017 --salaryMonth 11/2017
   2) dividend JOPPD: